Quick Integration of Live Chatroom

 } else {

-// Database opening failed, you can display a toast message.
+//Database open failed, you can show a toast notification

 }